sacmehta/ESPNetv2/README.md

 ```

 **Note:**
- * we have used above strategy to measure inference related statistics, including power consumption and run time.
+ * we have used above strategy to measure inference related statistics, including power consumption and run time on a single GPU.
  * We have not tested it (for training as well as inference) across multiple GPUs.
 If you want to use Streams and facing issues, please use PyTorch forums to resolve your queries.